w3f/polkadot-wiki/docs/maintain/archive/maintain-guides-how-to-vote-councillor.md

 ---
-id: maintain-guides-how-to-vote-councillor
 title: Voting for Councillors
-sidebar_label: Voting for Councillors
-description: Steps on how to vote for councillors.
+description: Learn how to vote for councillors in Polkadot's governance system, including reserving tokens and removing votes.
-keywords: [council, vote, councillors]
-slug: ../maintain-guides-how-to-vote-councillor
 ---

 !!! danger "This section will be deprecated.
 For the latest information, please see the [Polkadot Developer Documentation](https://docs.polkadot.com/)"

 <!-- MessageBox -->
 <div id="messageBox" class="floating-message-box">